Pembroke and Tenby Railway: The Pembroke and Tenby Railway authorised

-On 21 July 1859, the line was given the Royal Assent and the South Wales Pembroke and Tenby Junction Railway was authorised.
+On 21 July 1859, the Pembroke and Tenby Railway Act 1859 (22 & 23 Vict. c. vi) was given royal assent, and the South Wales Pembroke and Tenby Junction Railway was authorised.
 It was to be 11+1/2 mi in length, with authorised capital of £80,000.
 Significantly, it was to be built on the standard gauge, not the broad gauge of the South Wales Railway.

 However it was one thing to be authorised to raise £80,000 and quite a different matter to persuade investors to commit the money.
 Interest in the company was low, and many shareholders’ meetings failed to achieve a quorum.
 By 1861, the company changed its name to the less cumbersome Pembroke and Tenby Railway.

 It seemed likely that the company's plans were in vain, but the dynamic contracting partnership of David Davies and Ezra Roberts entered into discussions with the directors and on 4 July 1862 they committed to build the line and provide rolling stock for £106,000.
 They were to be given nearly the whole capital of the company in cash in hand and fully paid up shares.
 They were financing the construction themselves.
 They undertook to complete the work by 21 July 1864.

 In fact the work progressed faster than that.
 The first locomotive was brought overland, dragged on the public road by 33 horses, possibly on 6 May 1863.